lammps/lammps/doc/src/thermo_style.rst

 Description
 """""""""""

 Set the style and content for printing thermodynamic data to the screen and log files.
+The units for each column of output corresponding to the list of keywords is determined by the :doc:`units
+<units>` command for the simulation.
+E.g. energies will be in energy
+units, temperature in temperature units, pressure in pressure units.

 Style *one* prints a single line of thermodynamic info that is the equivalent of "thermo_style custom step temp epair emol etotal press".
 The line contains only numeric values.